showlab/WorldGUI/README.md

 * [13/02/2025] We release the WorldGUI in [arxiv](https://arxiv.org/abs/2502.08047).

+## ✅ Todo List

+GUI-Thinker is continuously evolving!
+Here's what's coming:

+- 🖥️ **Lightweight Version**: Supporting a lightweight version specially design for Claude-3.5-Sonnet Computer Use without the GUI parser.

+- 👓 **OOTB Usage**: Supporting a user-frendly interface based on Gradio.

+- 📊 **Locally-running Models**: Supporting the ShowUI or UI-TARS as the Actor in our framework.

+- 🎨 **Huggingface Demo**: Developing online demo in Huggingface.

+Feel free to open issues or submit pull requests if you have suggestions for improvement.
+Our project is actively maintained, with new features and bug fixes released regularly. 🚀

 Demo Video (The video has been sped up):

 https://github.com/user-attachments/assets/5d25c079-4c84-4435-8280-591f32f89700

 See 1080p version from https://www.youtube.com/watch?v=RoJ-cbjfZmg

 ## 🚀 Getting Started